reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 We now have a working Redux store that can run our reducers and update the state when we dispatch actions.

 However, every app needs a user interface to display the data and let the user do something useful.
-In [Part 5](./part-5-ui-and-react.md), we'll see how the Redux store works with a UI, and specifically see how Redux can work together with React.
+In [Part 5: UI and React](./part-5-ui-and-react.md), we'll see how the Redux store works with a UI, and specifically see how Redux can work together with React.